Expansion of Open Data Policy Encourages Reproduciblity and Data Reuse

 - Accessible: data and metadata can be retrieved by a standardized communications protocol that is free and can be universally implemented.

 - Interoperable: data and metadata use standard, well-defined vocabulary and measurements.

 - Reusable: data has all relevant metadata, especially pertaining to the provenance of samples, and data and metadata have a clear and accessible usage license.

 On October 3, 2019, ASM is expanding its current open data policy from open access journals to all journals published by the society.
-To publish in any ASM journal, authors will need to make their data publically available (except in rare circumstances), preferably by depositing it in publically-accessible, curated and sustainable data repositories.
+To publish in any ASM journal, authors will need to make their data publicly available (except in rare circumstances), preferably by depositing it in publicly accessible, curated and sustainable data repositories.
 There are many data-type specific repositories available:

 - CodeOcean for code.

 - Genbank for nucleotide sequences.

 - Gene Expression Omnibus (GEO) for array- and sequence-based expression data.

 - Protocols IO for protocols.